raphael-blanchard/website-dev/tptio.md

     p.style.margin = "0px";
 </script>

+## Dataset

+You can download the dataset used in our experiments from the following [Google Drive link](https://drive.google.com/drive/folders/1xVYvYOhggDzeycH0feBkAnkhfMxuhgAX?usp=sharing)

 ## Citation

 Zhao, Shibo, et al. "Tp-tio: A robust thermal-inertial odometry with deep thermalpoint."
 2020 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 IEEE, 2020.
 [Paper](https://arxiv.org/abs/2012.03455)